 NASA requires that any and all research proposals that request funding for vertebrate animal research shall be reviewed as described in the Vertebrate Animal Scientific Review (VASR) section posted alongside each applicable solicited research response area.
 Each response that requires vertebrate animals must address the five points outlined in the VASR.
-The VASR requirements are in addition to Institutional Animal Care and Use Committee (IACUC) requirements as outlined in each solicited research response area appendix, if appropriate.
+The VASR requirements are in addition to Institutional Animal Care and Use Committee (IACUC) requirements, if appropriate.

-5. Sample Size Specification Guidelines for NASA Human Research Studies
+5. Sample Size Specification Guidelines for NASA Research Studies